-257. Moving house and undertaking associated activities required to move house, for example viewing properties, visiting show homes or meeting with estate agents.
-This is urgent because limiting activity related to house moves has in essence frozen the residential

-PHE guidance on shielding & protecting people who are clinically extremely vulnerable from COVID-19 https://docs.google.com/document/d/1hPN tkRsNnCqXLI52ICZ8T a75aPMXMcKuPHd6tW9M8/edit?ts=5eb033f7 housing market, much construction and the private rented sector.
-This change is needed to restart the housing market and unlock the economic value of construction and related sectors, as well as ensure those who would like to move for financial, safety or other reasons are able to.
+- 270. While the regulations previously allowed house moves where reasonably necessary, the proposed amendments will go further and allow for people to leave their home to visit estate or letting agents; to view properties to find a property to buy or rent, to prepare the property to move in and to move house; and to visit a property to undertake any activities required for the rental or sale of that property.
+This will therefore assist more people to move accommodation during this time. - 271.
+Limiting activity related to house moves has in essence frozen the residential housing market, much construction and the private rented sector.
+This change will help to restart the housing market and unlock the economic value of construction and related sectors, as well as ensure those who would like to move for financial, safety or other reasons are able to.
 Officials are not expecting there to be a significant increase in house moves immediately, and believe that the potential for increased transmission can be ameliorated by stringent guidance with input from Public Health England.